mdragusm/espanso_sync/README.md

 ## Daily use

-### Adding or editing snippets
+### Opening the snippet manager
-- **Linux:** run `espanso-add` in a terminal
+- **Linux:** run `espanso-manager` in a terminal
 - **Windows:** double-click `Espanso Manager` on the desktop

 The app lets you add, edit, and delete snippets.
-It automatically pushes to GitHub and restarts espanso when you're done.
+It automatically pulls the latest from GitHub, pushes your changes, and restarts espanso when you're done.

 ### Syncing manually
 If you edited `base.yml` directly and want to push: